 Novel technologies and applications on smart devices not only enable commuters to access real time information, forecasts and navigation guidance but also to contribute with their traffic data.
 Surveys show that, in most cases, drivers trust traffic information from smart devices and follow navigation recommendations provided to them [1].
 Even when this information is highly detailed and accurate, complex and unexpected dynamics can emerge in such transportation systems.
 This is due to the massive participation of commuters as both sources for collecting data and consumers of the traffic information [2].

-10 However, uncertainty, sometimes called inaccuracy or noise, can arise in the information either at the time of collection, processing or presentation.
-In the current paper, we explore the different kinds of noise and the effect that they can have on an Intelligent Transportation Systems (ITS) of the future.
+However, uncertainty, sometimes called inaccuracy or noise, can arise in the information passing through this system either at the time of collection, processing or presentation.
+In the current paper, we explore the different kinds of noise and the effect that they can have on an ITS of the future.

-In the kind of ITS discussed above, information is collected from different types of sensors more or less distributed over the traffic network.
+In the kind of ITS discussed above, information is collected from different types of sensors.
 This information is then aggregated and processed to recreate a model of the traffic state.
-Eventually, the relevant parts of this traffic state information is transmitted to commuters through their in-vehicle information systems or personal smartdevices.
-There are several points in this process in which information inaccuracy

-- 20 may occur either because the collected data produces incomplete information or because the information loses some of the precision during processing and display.
+Eventually, the relevant parts of this traffic state information is transmitted to commuters through their in-vehicle information systems or personal smart-devices.
+There are several points in this process in which information inaccuracy may occur either because the collected data produces incomplete information or because the information loses some of the precision during processing and display.
 This is discussed in more detail in Section 3.
-It is important to understand the effects that inaccuracy can have as it can affect not just the actions of a few individual commuters but also the performance of the transportation or system as a whole - 25 system as a whole.
+It is important to understand the effects that inaccuracy can have as it can affect not just the actions of a few individual commuters but also the performance of the transportation system as a whole.